thisisdipen/rar/README.md

 Summary
 ->Portable Raspberry Device which report the Ambulance with GPS coordinate and exact Location when an Accident Occur.
-->The Device also Message the Emergency Contact.\n ->Device is Portable, Shock-free and can be Install to any Car.
+->The Device also Message the Emergency Contact.</br>
+->Device is Portable, Shock-free and can be Install to any Car.

 Requiement: